ckoorosh/Bio-Project-Fall22/README.md

 ## Phase 1

-In this phase we analyze the given data and plot the results.
+In this phase, we analyze the given data and plot the results.
 The data is downloaded using the [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) package in [R](https://www.r-project.org/).
 The data is then normalized using the [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) package in [R](https://www.r-project.org/).
 It is then analyzed using the [umap](https://cran.r-project.org/web/packages/umap/vignettes/umap.html) package in [R](https://www.r-project.org/).
 The results are then visualized using [ggplot2](https://ggplot2.tidyverse.org/) and [corrplot](https://cran.r-project.org/web/packages/corrplot/index.html).

-Then, we used dimentioanlity reduction techniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), [TSNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), and [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) to visualize the data.
+Then, we used dimensionality reduction techniques such as [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), [TSNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), and [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) to visualize the data.
 The results are shown below:

 <table>
   <tr align="center">